SECTIONS / CLASSES

 Entries in this section are to be shown, where appropriate, on firm plates (e.g. china or plastic) not exceeding 10” (25 cm) diameter.

-All entries in classes 500 - 517 must be put in clear plastic bags by the exhibitor.
+All entries in classes 500 - 516 must be put in clear plastic bags by the exhibitor.
 Make sure the plastic bags are large enough for both the plate and the cake.
-Classes 518-520 may be in plastic bags
+Classes 517-520 may be in plastic bags.
+Class 507 must be made according to WI standard guidelines.

 Please do NOT use Clingfilm.
 All jams, jellies, marmalades, curds and chutneys are to have cellophane covers.
 Please do NOT use metal lids.

-Class 532 may be made from any ingredients including shop-bought but please give name of cocktail
+Class 533 may be made from any ingredients including shop-bought but please give name of cocktail.

 Class